jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Introduction/Features/NFV-Features.md

 - Provide encrypted data transmission channel

-JD Cloud VPN uses IPSEC, IKE, and pre-shared key to encrypt data and provides a secure and reliable communication tunnel based on the public network.
+JD Cloud & AI VPN uses IPSEC, IKE, and pre-shared key to encrypt data and provides a secure and reliable communication tunnel based on the public network.

 - Flexible networking mode to support multi-tunnel shared gateway